mandyh101/portfolio-2025/README.md

 - [ ] investigate github live integration
 - [ ] add my strengths cards to my about page using Aceternity focus cards: https://ui.aceternity.com/components/focus-cards
 - [ ] add call to actions to my about page

+## deployment
+This project is deployed on Vercel.
+1. Make sure you are on main
+2. Make sure you are logged into vercel `vercel login`
+3. run `npm run build`
+4. `vercel` to deploy
+5. visit vercel dashboard or the portfolio website `https://mandy-hale-dev-portfolio-mandyh101s-projects.vercel.app`